 Recipe: Pink Cupcakes (with a flamingo face!)

-Activity: Pink Flamingo Paper Bag Puppet, Daruma Wishing Doll with paper plate
+Activity: Pink Flamingo Paper Bag Puppet, Daruma Wishing Doll with a paper plate

 Pink Flamingos: Jasmine Toguchi, Flamingo Keeper by Debbi Michiko Florence, illustrated by Elizabet Vukovic